-ARTICLE 23 ADDITIONAL ROLES AND RESPONSIBILITIES OF OTHER PERSONS SUBJECT TO THESE ANTI-DOPING RULES
+ARTICLE 22 ADDITIONAL ROLES AND RESPONSIBILITIES OF OTHER PERSONS SUBJECT TO THESE ANTI-DOPING RULES

-- 23.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 23.2 To disclose to the FEI and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 23.3 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.
+- 22.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 22.2 To disclose to the FIVB and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 22.3 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.

-Failure by any other Person subject to these Anti-Doping Rules to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the FEI's disciplinary rules.
+Failure by any other Person subject to these Anti-Doping Rules to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the FIVB Disciplinary Regulations.

-- 23.4 Not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - 23.5 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by a Person, which does not otherwise constitute Tampering, may result in a charge of misconduct under the FEI's disciplinary rules.
+- 22.4 Not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - 22.5 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by a Person, which does not otherwise constitute Tampering, may result in a charge of misconduct under the FIVB Disciplinary Regulations.

-ARTICLE 24 INTERPRETATION OF THE CODE
+ARTICLE 23 INTERPRETATION OF THE CODE

-- 24.1 The official text of the Code shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - 24.2 The comments annotating various provisions of the Code shall be used to interpret the Code. - 24.3 The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - 24.4 The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - 24.5 Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - 24.6 The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
-However, pre-Code anti-doping rule violations would continue to count as "First violations" or "Second violations" for purposes of determining sanctions under Article 10 for subsequent post-Code violations. - 24.7 The Purpose, Scope and Organization of the World Anti-Doping Program and the Code and Appendix 1, Definitions, and Appendix 2, Examples of the Application of Article 10, shall be considered integral parts of the Code.
+- 23.1 The official text of the Code shall be maintained by WADA and shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - 23.2 The comments annotating various provisions of the Code shall be used to interpret the Code. - 23.3 The Code shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or governments. - 23.4 The headings used for the various Parts and Articles of the Code are for convenience only and shall not be deemed part of the substance of the Code or to affect in any way the language of the provisions to which they refer. - 23.5 Where the term "days" is used in the Code or an International Standard, it shall mean calendar days unless otherwise specified. - 23.6 The Code shall not apply retroactively to matters pending before the date the Code is accepted by a Signatory and implemented in its rules.
+However, pre-Code anti-doping rule violations would continue to count as "First violations" or "Second violations" for purposes of determining sanctions under Article 10 for subsequent post-Code violations. - 23.7 The Purpose, Scope and Organization of the World Anti-Doping Program and the Code and Appendix 1, Definitions, shall be considered integral parts of the Code.

-ARTICLE 25 FINAL PROVISIONS
+ARTICLE 24 FINAL PROVISIONS